eaasi/user-handbook/source/configuration/creating_environment_recs.rst

         - If possible, install a PostScript-compatible printer driver; otherwise the "Environment Can Print" feature will not work whether or not the Environment Option is enabled

-    - Setting up user accounts
+    - Setting up guest user accounts

-        - In multi-user systems, set up both at least one "root" (or admin) and one non-"root" (admin)-level user account
+        - In multi-user systems, set up both at least one "root" (or admin) and one non-"root" (admin)-level user account in the guest/emulated system
         - Record account credentials and passwords used during configuration and store them in a convenient *external* location for consulting or sharing
-        - While it is in the roadmap to include user account credentials in EAASI Environment metadata, this feature is not yet implemented; use an external site or method for description, recording the relevant Environment name and/or UUID for tracking purposes
         - It is strongly encouraged to configure the Environment to automaticlly log-in to the lower-permission (non-admin/non-"root") user account on boot; this will avoid the need to redundantly enter credentials

     - Display resolution

-        - 4:3 display ratios (e.g. 1024x768 or 800x600) generally look best if primary interaction will be via the Emulation Access interface of the EAASI UI
+        - 4:3 display ratios (e.g. 1024x768 or 800x600) generally look best if for interaction in the EAASI UI

     - Virtual CD-ROM drives